Skip to main content

 If you can find a Spark provider, we suggest choosing this brand.
 But if there isn’t one in your location, go with Invisalign.
 Spark and Invisalign are excellent alternatives to braces because they’re removable, more comfortable, and can treat complex cases in different age groups.

-We want to help you pick an option that fits your lifestyle, so we asked our smile experts at NewMouth to evaluate Spark Aligners’ pros, cons, features, and customer reviews.
-We’ll also see how they compare to some of the best clear aligners on the market.
+We asked our smile experts at NewMouth to evaluate Spark Aligners’ pros, cons, features, and customer reviews, and compare them with some of the best clear aligners on the market.

 Pros and Cons of Spark Aligners